 Learning crafts are one of my FAVORITE elements to add into our classroom and this crayon box name craft is no exception!
-Your students need lots and lots of practice with fine-motor skills during the school year (especially if we’re not in the classroom for a while) and crafts are great for honing in on those skills!
-Your students use those tiny muscles when they cut out the craft templates, use their glue stick (correctly, not covering their entire project and desk in glue ?), and manipulating the pieces to put them together.
+Our students need lots and lots of practice with fine-motor skills during the school year and crafts are great for practicing those skills!
+Your students use those tiny muscles when they cut out the craft templates to create their crayon box name, use their glue stick (correctly, not covering their entire project and desk in glue 😂), and manipulating the pieces to put them all together.

 Learning Your Name with a Craft